 1653 – Born on July 5th in Blandford St. Mary, Dorset, England.
 British merchant whose involvement in the East India trade brought him into conflict with the English East India Company; later, the company made him governor of Madras, India.
 1674 – Pitt settled at Balasore and began a long struggle with the company.
 1677-1680 ..

-US blues musician ..
+US blues musician and sin..

 1737 – Born on January 12th in Braintree (now in Quincy), Massachusetts.
 An American Revolutionary leader and first signer of the U.S. Declaration of Independence.
 1754 – Hancock entered a mercantile house in Boston owned by his uncle Thomas Hancock, who later left him a large fortune.
 1765 – He became a selectman of Boston. ..